 Proposition 19 Alert - Huge Parent to Child Property Tax Changes

 - A parent’s personal residence may be gifted during lifetime or upon death only if the child who receives it will use it as their personal residence.
 Once the residential use ends, the property will be re-assessed.
+Moreover, the property may be reassessed if more than one child inherits the residence and either gives it to their sibling or does not live in it.

 - If a child receives a personal residence exclusion, the child will receive their parent’s property tax assessment, plus up to $1,000,000 in additional value at their parent’s assessed value.
 As an example, this would allow the child to receive a home with a $500,000 assessment, plus another $1,000,000, taxed as if it was only a $500,000 home.
 However, if at the time of transfer the residence is worth more than $1,000,000 over their parent’s assessed value, the excess would be taxed.
+In this example, the assessed value would increase by $500,000 and at least $5,000 per year would be added to the property tax bill.

 - Using the previous example, assume that parent owns a residence with a $500,000 assessed value, which is worth $2,000,000 on the open market.
 The first $1,500,000 of value would retain the parent’s $500,000 assessment.
 The $500,000 amount over the $1,500,000 limit would be added to the parent’s assessed value.
 Therefore, the child would receive a new assessed value of $1,000,000 (parent’s assessed value plus the $500,000 amount over the limit).